pierrenodet/spark-ensemble/README.md

 ## Contributing

-Feel free to make open an issue or make a pull request to contribute to the repository.
+Feel free to open an issue or make a pull request to contribute to the repository.

 ## Authors